Tartu: Names and etymology

-Tartu lies on the Emajõgi river whose name ema jõgi translates to modern Estonian as ‘mother river’.
+Tartu lies on the Emajõgi River, whose name literally means 'mother river' in Estonian.
+In Latvian, the name of Emajõgi river is Mētra.
+Therefore, Tartu's historical unofficial name in Latvian is Mētraine.
+Historically, Tartu was the main center for Latvian academic education, which is the reason why the name of the city used to be Latvianized.

 History

 Beginnings

 Archaeological evidence of the first permanent settlement on the site of modern Tartu dates to as early as the 5th century AD.
 By the 7th century, local inhabitants had built a wooden fortification on the east side of Toome Hill (Toomemägi).
 Over the next centuries the settlement grew, and around 9th–10th centuries became an inland trading center.